-- Edit Geofence: Opens a window to edit the coordinates of the selected geofence.
-The window is the same as Create Geofence with the same functionality, but it opens prepopulated with coordinates, as shown in Figure 22. - Save to file: Saves the list of geofences to a comma-separated values (CSV) file. - Load from file: Loads geofences from a comma-separated values (CSV) file. - Close: Closes the Geo Fencing Information window.
+- 13. Edit Geofence: Opens a window to edit the coordinates of the selected geofence.
+The window is the same as Create Geofence with the same functionality, but it opens prepopulated with coordinates, as shown in Figure 36. - 14.
+Save to file: Saves the list of geofences to a comma-separated values (CSV) file. - 15.
+Load from file: Loads geofences from a CSV file. - 16.
+Close: Closes the Geo Fencing Information window.